Your dog looks to you for guidance, so here’s what you can do to help them relax around new people.

 Remember, always let your dog approach people in their own time; never force them to meet anybody.
 Give them the freedom to move away if they want to.

-Explain to your dog that people are approaching by saying “there’s a man coming, can you see the man?”.
+Always ensure that you give your dog enough space – this may mean arching around a passerby, or even crossing the road if your dog is worried.
+Explain to your dog that people are approaching by saying “there’s a stranger coming, can you see the stranger?”.
 This not only gives them the information they need but also gives them something else to focus on.
-Follow this by praising them for walking past with no reaction.
+Follow this by rewarding them with a tasty treat, and praising them for walking past.

 This should be done in a light hearted manner and with a loose lead if possible.
 If the lead is tight it will signal to your dog that they’re right to be concerned – this will make them more anxious.

-Tasty treats or a favourite toy can also help.
+Tasty treats or a favourite toy can help change your dog’s perception of strangers.
 Offer these as a reward for passing people confidently or as a distraction when you they seem scared.
-This will also help your dog to associate walking past people as a rewarding event rather than a scary one.
+This will help your dog to associate walking past people as a rewarding event rather than a scary one.

 Arrange to bump into friends or family on a walk and ask them to ignore your dog.
 Make yourself appealing by having lots of treats or their favourite toy to hand.
 Not everybody likes dogs so it’s good training to teach them to always give you attention in the company of others.